LivingMatterLab/CANN/README.md

 # CANNs
 When using, please cite "A new family of Constitutive Artificial Neural Networks towards automated model discovery", CMAME, https://doi.org/10.1016/j.cma.2022.115731

+All input data and code is provided in the corresponding folders.

 ## Brain
 Isotropic models
 1. Invariant-based model, "Automated model discovery for human brain using Constitutive Artificial Neural Networks" https://doi.org/10.1016/j.actbio.2023.01.055